theVOV Virtual Evening Event

 An Evening of Collective Intimacy with The Showroom

-Join us for special Evening Event activating of our exhibition Collective Intimacy – Reviving a Live Programme on theVOV!
+Join us for special Evening Event activating our exhibition Collective Intimacy – Reviving a Live Programme on theVOV!

 For theVOV Season One, the Showroom revives their 2019 Collective Intimacy live programme in collaboration with Prada and The Vinyl Factory.
 The exhibition takes us on a journey in which multiple and trans-located narratives of the current Black experience and their futuristic imaginaries are the point of departure for a cosmopolitan view of the world.